-A snowy World Series may be a more common sight if MLB decides to
+A snowy World Series may be a more common sight if MLB decides to keep the regular season at 162 games |

 The MLB playoff races are coming to a close and it is hard to tear your eyes away with the Wild Card races so tight.
 The St. Louis Cardinals and Tampa Bay Rays are making a late postseason push while the Atlanta Braves and Boston Red Sox try to hold them off.
 If the Cardinals win today they will close within one game of the Braves and St. Louis has a much more favorable schedule the rest of the way.
 However, by the time the regular season is over with it will be September 28th.
 The playoffs will begin in early October and the World Series may not conclude until October 27th.
 That's awfully late in the year and it could be an awfully cold Series if, say, the Yankees and Phillies go head-to-head.
 What's worse is that baseball is now talking about expanding the playoffs to include more teams (we are in the time of expansion you know) and if they do that then the regular season must be shortened.